A QUICK SUMMARY – FOR THE BUSY ONES

 LEAN and AGILE are not exactly methodologies.
 The LEAN and AGILE principles are a basis that can be applied to different methods (e.g. SCRUM and Kanban), so it would be wiser to refer to them as philosophies.

 Whenever you talk about Agile methods, many associate it with those colorful post-its, which are stuck to a whiteboard when tasks are assigned and removed once completed.
-In fact, this is just one of many ways to conduct and apply Agile methodology in a project, team and business management.
+In fact, this is just one of many ways to conduct and apply Agile methodology in a project, team, business management, and product prototyping.

 We have listed below the concepts of LEAN, AGILE and SCRUM, to better clarify their concepts, values, principles, and processes.